Gary Sinise: Early life

-Sinise was born in Blue Island, Illinois, son of Robert L. Sinise (born 1931), a film editor, and Mylles (Alsip) Sinise.
-His paternal grandfather was of Italian descent, Sinise's great-grandfather Vito Sinisi having emigrated from Ripacandida, in the Italian region of Basilicata.
-Sinise briefly attended Glenbard West High School in Glen Ellyn, Illinois, and later graduated from Highland Park High School in Highland Park, Illinois.
+Sinise was born in Blue Island, Illinois, the son of Robert L. Sinise (born 1931), a film editor, and Mylles (Alsip) Sinise.
+His paternal grandfather was of Italian descent.
+Sinise's great-grandfather, Vito Sinisi, emigrated to the United States from Ripacandida in the Italian region of Basilicata.
+Sinise briefly attended Glenbard West High School in Glen Ellyn, Illinois and later graduated from Highland Park High School in Highland Park, Illinois.

+He attended Illinois State University in Normal, Illinois and has been a supportive alumnus of the university.

+Career

-In 1974, Sinise and two friends, Terry Kinney and Jeff Perry, founded the Steppenwolf Theatre Company.
+In 1974, Sinise and two friends, Terry Kinney and Jeff Perry, founded the Steppenwolf Theatre Company in Chicago, Illinois.
 Since then, Steppenwolf has showcased the talents of notable actors such as Joan Allen, Kevin Anderson, Gary Cole, Ethan Hawke, Glenne Headly, John Malkovich, John Mahoney, Laurie Metcalf, Martha Plimpton, Jim True-Frost, and William Petersen.
-Sinise honed his acting and directing skills at Steppenwolf, and received a Joseph Jefferson Award for his direction of Lyle Kessler's play Orphans.
-That took him from Chicago to New York City, and then to London's West End, where he worked on more than thirty of the company's productions.

-Career
+Sinise honed his acting and directing skills at Steppenwolf.